js-code-crafter/codeweaver/README.md

 ### Decorators

-To prevent abuse of your API, you can utilize throttling, caching, and error handling decorators from the `utils-decorators` packages respectively.
-This packages provides decorators that can be applied directly to your service and controller classes.
+To prevent abuse of your API, you can utilize throttling, caching, and error handling decorators from the `utils-decorators` package.
+This package provides decorators that can be applied directly to your service and controller classes.

 ### Contributing